TIMESAT/TIMESAT-CLI/docs/parameters.md

 }
 ```

-`metadata` is not used by the processing code.
-It can be used to record dataset notes, parameter provenance, version information, or other descriptive metadata. `input`, `output`, and `general` are required.
+`input`, `output`, and `general` are required. `metadata` is optional and is not used by the processing code.
+It can be used to record dataset notes, parameter provenance, version information, or other descriptive metadata.

 ## input